 Study and Research Opportunities

 Students may plan a program that leads to a bachelor of arts (B.A.), or bachelor of science (B.S.) degree.
+The Ecology and Evolutionary Biology Department administers the B.A. major, while the Molecular, Cell, and Developmental Biology Department administers the B.S. major and the minor.
 With the guidance of faculty members, students have access to extensive departmental laboratory facilities for independent research, and fieldwork that draws on a variety of terrestrial and oceanic habitats.
 Hospitals and physical therapy centers, veterinary clinics and other medical enterprises in the local community provide the opportunity to pursue field projects and internships comparable to on-the-job training.

 Information for First-Year Students (Freshmen)